Monday, July 6, 2026

 USA TODAY Network via Reuters Connect

-The Commodity Futures Trading Commission plans to sue New Mexico to prevent it from blocking sports-event contracts in the state, Front Office Sports has learned.
-The suit is expected to be filed Friday afternoon in federal court, according to FOS sources.
+The Commodity Futures Trading Commission is suing New Mexico to prevent it from blocking sports-event contracts in the state, Front Office Sports has learned.
+The suit was filed Friday afternoon in federal court, confirming what sources told FOS.

 It comes as a response to New Mexico suing Kalshi in state court on June 4.
 The federal regulator is asking the court to rule that it has exclusive jurisdiction to regulate sports-event contracts, and also seeks a permanent injunction that would bar New Mexico from enforcing state gambling laws against prediction-market platforms that fall under the CFTC’s purview.